How to Develop a Sales Proposal Template that Converts

 It’s the first move you should be taking before building any sales proposal.
 It’s easy to fall for the mistake of chasing each lead comes your way as you aim to expand your business.
 But remember all prospects are not created equal.

-And only after qualifying your potential lead, you’ll know whether it’s worth spending your time and energy into trying to sell to that prospect.
+And only after qualifying your potential lead, you’ll know whether it’s worth spending your time and energy on the process of proposal writing.

 How should I qualify my potential client?